cirlabs/django-project-template/README.md

 $ fab setup
 ```

 You'll be asked if you need to installed the node.js libraries used in this app.
-If you answer know, the installation will be skipped and the front-end generator will run.
+If you answer **no**, the installation will be skipped and the front-end generator will run.

 See [cirlabs/generator-newsapp](http://github.com/cirlabs/generator-newsapp) to learn how the generator works.